 More than 90% patients take their dosage correctly.

 Timely prevention of Asthma attacks have minimized emergency room visits.

 Smart tracking has reduced the overall risks and healthcare cost towards asthma control.

 Increased patient loyalty index with improved quality of service.

-We at Neebal believe healthcare community should come up with more such real life applications of IoT in healthcare that not only help the patients to be healthy but also to create a doctor patient relationship.
+We at Neebal believe the healthcare community should come up with more such real-life applications of IoT in healthcare that not only help the patients to be healthy but also to create a doctor-patient relationship.